WilcyWilson/Linux-Tips/SSH/README.md

              └─434 sshd: /usr/bin/sshd -D [listener] 0 of 10-100 startups
 ```
 You can also start,stop,restart other services like SSH using <b>systemctl</b> or <b>service</b> command on Linux.

+## Connecting to Linux PC from Windows 10 using SSH
+open command prompt on Windows -> follow the below steps